Stratio/crossdata/doc/src/site/sphinx/Grammar.rst

 IMPORT CATALOG
 --------------
 Import all the metadata from a specific catalog.
-This command incorporates to the the Crossdata servers a catalog metadata and its underlying metadata.
+This command incorporates to the Crossdata servers a catalog metadata and its underlying metadata.

 IMPORT CATALOG \<catalog-name\> FROM CLUSTER \<cluster-name\> ';'